XinChenCSC/KnowCovid/README.md

 ## User Stories or Use Cases

 1. As non-registered user, I can create a new account on the site.
-2. As a user, I can log in to the site.
+2. As a registered user, I can login using the created account.
 3. As a user, I can access resources featured on KnowCOVID.
 4. As a user, I can view weekly updated news links.
 5. As a user, I can view the user profile.